ashah18/CS1660Final/README.md

 - **Google Cloud Storage**: Used to store the model files that are uploaded via the `/upload_model` endpoint.
 It also triggers the cloud function when a new file is uploaded.

 - **Google Cloud Functions**: Runs serverless code in response to events in the Google Cloud environment.
 In this project, a function is triggered when a new file is uploaded to Google Cloud Storage.
-The function handles preprocessing of the image and sends the preprocessed image to the Vertex AI endpoint.
+The function handles the preprocessing of the image and sends the preprocessed image to the Vertex AI endpoint.

 - **Google Vertex AI**: Hosts the machine learning model and makes predictions.
 Takes the preprocessed image from the Google Cloud Function as input and returns a prediction.